-Bitumen realization after net transportation and storage expense represents bitumen sales at Christina Lake and is calculated as blend sales less diluent expense and net transportation and storage expense, expressed on a per barrel of bitumen sold basis.
+Bitumen realization after net transportation and storage expense represents bitumen sales at Christina Lake and is calculated as blend sales less diluent expense and net transportation and storage expense.
 Blend sales represents the Corporation's revenue from its oil blend known as AWB, which is comprised of bitumen produced at the Christina Lake Project blended with purchased diluent.
 Diluent expense is impacted by Canadian and U.S. benchmark pricing, the amount of diluent required, which is impacted by pipeline specification seasonality, the cost of transporting diluent to the production site from both Edmonton and USGC markets, the timing of diluent inventory purchases and changes in the value of the Canadian dollar relative to the U.S. dollar.
-Diluent volumes are typically held in inventory for 30 to 60 days and approximately 55% of the diluent is sourced in Edmonton and the rest from Mont Belvieu, Texas.
+Diluent volumes are typically held in inventory for 30 to 60 days and approximately 20,000 bbls/d of diluent is sourced from Mont Belvieu, Texas and the remainder from Edmonton.
 The cost of diluent purchased is partially offset by the sales of such diluent in blend volumes.

 The Corporation's marketing strategy focuses on maximizing bitumen realization after net transportation and storage expense by utilizing its network of pipeline and storage facilities to optimize market access.
 Bitumen realization after net transportation and storage expense per barrel fluctuates primarily based on average benchmark prices and light:heavy oil differentials.